Discover the Majestic Chao Phraya River: A Tranquil Journey through Bangkok’s Heart & scenic landscape

 Go on a smaller canal cruise

 You can explore the river areas by hiring a long-tail boat usually will take you on trips down the city’s canals and water communities.
 This is definitely the best way to travel and visit some of the unique and smaller river communities surrounding Bangkok and not as well known as a tourist destination.
+There are tour guides with signs showing the various places of interests and the price to visit these canals which is a nice experience and different look at the smaller tributaries.

 Check out the details to doing a long tail boat experience through the canals here for more information and booking your trip.